-The projectile motion helps a stuntman to perform a number of stunts.
+The projectile motion helps a stuntman perform a number of stunts.
 This is because while exhibiting projectile motion, an object makes use of both the horizontal and vertical velocity.
-The vertical velocity is one of the most important and needed parameters required by a stuntman to make a car jump along a ramp and land safely on the other side of the setup.
+The vertical velocity is one of the most important parameters required by a stuntman to make a car jump along a ramp and land safely on the other side of the setup.

 8. Golf Ball

-When a golfer hits a golf ball with force, it moves in the air travelling both in the horizontal and vertical direction.
-This is because the vertical velocity possessed by the ball helps it to rise in the air, while the horizontal velocity is responsible for the linear displacement.
+When a golfer hits a golf ball with force, it moves in the air travelling both in the horizontal and vertical directions.
+This is because the vertical velocity possessed by the ball helps it rise in the air, while the horizontal velocity is responsible for the linear displacement.
 Hence, projectile motion can be observed clearly.